-Abruzzo is known for being one of the wildest regions in Italy.
+This 3-day Italian Wolf and Bear Tour is a moderately-paced trip available on request where you can expect to see up to 10 large mammals, at 50 to 60 species of bird and other amphibians and reptiles.
+This tour takes place in Abruzzo, an area known for being one of the wildest regions in Italy.
 Its mountains are characterised by extraordinary biodiversity and the “Abruzzo, Lazio and Molise National Park” is considered one of the best places in Europe for the observation of large mammals, and of course wildlife in Italy.

-We will also have the opportunity to focus on birdwatching, on the observation of Reptiles and Amphibians, without forgetting to enjoy the wonderful landscapes of the Park and the history and culture of the area.
+So, we will also have the opportunity to focus on birdwatching, on the observation of reptiles and amphibians, without forgetting to enjoy the wonderful landscapes of the Park and the history and culture of the area.

 Italian Wolf and Bear Tour Highlights include:

 - Tracking the elegant Italian wolf, the king of the Italian forests

 - Bear watching session: in search of the endemic Marsican brown bear

 - The observation of many ungulates.
 Deers, roe deers, wild boars, and the endemic Apennine chamois